1. Blog

 • butternut squash

 Pet owners may be wondering about the amount of carbohydrates used in our food.
 There’s a reason it seems like some of our recipes are carb-heavy.
-To understand why, in the context of dog nutrition, a little bit of math is required.
+To understand why, in the context of dog nutrition, requires a little bit of math.

 Moisture & Maths